-The School of Public Affairs offers a unique opportunity for highly qualified undergraduate criminology and criminal justice students.
-The Dual Bachelor/Master of Criminal Justice program was approved by University officials in October, 2009.
-The program allows qualified undergraduate students to get a jump start on their Master of Criminal Justice (MCJ) degree while simultaneously completely their BACJ degree.
+The Dual Bachelor/Master of Criminal Justice program provides a unique opportunity for highly qualified undergraduate criminology and criminal justice students.
+The program allows qualified undergraduate students to get a jump start on their Master of Criminal Justice degree while completing their Bachelor of Arts in Criminal Justice degree.

-Qualified students can complete up to 15 credits of graduate level criminal justice courses that are eligible to double count toward both their BA and MCJ degrees.
-This will allow students to complete the MCJ degree with one year of full time study upon completing the bachelor degree.
-As an added incentive, students enrolled in this program will be assessed tuition at the undergraduate rate for graduate credits while they are completing their undergraduate degree.
+Qualified students can complete up to 12 credits of graduate-level criminal justice courses that are eligible to count toward both their BACJ and MCJ degrees.
+This allows a student to graduate with their BACJ while already completing up to one-third of the MCJ program.
+As an added incentive, students enrolled in this program will be offered a scholarship each semester while completing their undergraduate degree to offset the tuition difference between undergraduate and graduate level tuition, thus saving money on the graduate degree.

-Both current UCD and new transfer students are eligible to apply after meeting the following:
+Both current CU Denver and new transfer students are eligible to apply after meeting the following criteria:

 - Currently enrolled in the School of Public Affairs as a Criminal Justice major

-- Complete the University of Colorado Denver’s core curriculum
+- Completed the University of Colorado Denver core curriculum

 - Completed 60 semester credit hours

-- Completed the following 12 semester credit hours in criminal justice: CRJU 1001 Intro to Criminal Justice, CRJU 2041 Crime Theory & Causes, CRJU 3100 Research Methods, and CRJU 3150 Statistics for Criminal Justice (transfer criminal justice courses must have been approved as equivalent).”
+- Completed the following 12 semester credit hours in criminal justice: CRJU 1000 (Criminology & Criminal Justice: An Overview); CRJU 2041 (Crime Theory & Causes); CRJU 3100 (Research Methods); and CRJU 3150 (Statistics for Criminal Justice).
+Transfer criminal justice courses must have been approved as equivalent.

 - Minimum 3.0 cumulative GPA